mmomtchev/proj.js/README.md

 # (download swig-generated and unzip it in proj.js/swig)
 mkdir -p swig && cd swig && unzip ~/Downloads/swig-generated.zip

-# If you have SWIG JSE installed, generated the wrappers yourself
+# If you have SWIG JSE installed, generate the wrappers yourself
 npm run swig

 # Build the native version (requires a working C++ compiler)